-1.3.
+1.4.
 EFDC+ Overview

-EFDC+ is the most up-to-date, enhanced version of EFDC, which is one of the most popular 3D hydrodynamic and water quality models available.
+EFDC+ is the most up-to-date, enhanced version of EFDC, which is one of the most popular three-dimensional (3D) hydrodynamic and water quality models available.
 The U.S. Environmental Protection Agency (EPA) describes the original EFDC as "a state-of-the-art hydrodynamic model that can be used to simulate aquatic systems in one, two, and three dimensions.
 It has evolved over the past two decades to become one of the most widely used and technically defensible hydrodynamic models in the world."
 DSI created EFDC+ by taking the original version of EFDC and vastly improving its speed, stability, and accuracy.
-Since 1998, DSI has continually upgraded the model's hydrodynamics and stability, while also decreasing run times.
+Since 1998, DSI has continually upgraded the model's hydrodynamics and stability while also decreasing run times.
 EFDC+ now far surpasses the features and performance of the legacy code.

-The EFDC+ model contains many modules and features, which are highlighted in Figure 1.2.
+EFDC+ contains multiple modules and features, which are highlighted in Figure 1.2 and described in subsequent chapters.